Hello friends!! Here we have some delicious Lavender Lemon Vegan Macarons! And I am also talking a little bit about growth mindset down below.

 Last week I posted Salted Caramel Vegan Macarons, and a couple weeks before that, I posted my Avocado Vegan Macarons, with a chocolate avocado filling that’s hard to resist.

-If you would like some tips on how to make Vegan Macarons, you should definitely check out my last post with my Salted Caramel Vegan Macarons, where I give some precious tips about how to make vegan macarons.
+If you would like some tips on how to make Vegan Macarons, you should definitely check out my Vegan Macaron Guide (which also has a video on Youtube) and my Vegan Troubleshooting guide.

 The feet on my vegan macarons have been coming out a little more subtle than on my regular macarons.
 I feel like when the batter is a little bit more wet, the feet are smaller.
 When I whip the aquafaba longer in the initial state of the process, the feet come out a little better.
 They came out so beautiful on my Salted Caramel Vegan Macarons.
 It was my best batch by far.